 3. You have a history of injury

-If you’ve been in a recent car accident, had a slip or fall, or sustained a sports-related injury, you should schedule a chiropractic visit as soon as possible.
+If you have a history of a car accident, slip or fall, or sports-related injury, you should schedule a chiropractic visit as soon as possible.
 Even seemingly minor incidents can cause spinal misalignments and other issues that may not cause immediate pain but can create more significant problems down the road if left uncorrected.

 It’s no secret that stress affects your body physically.
 Your muscles tighten, you may develop a tension headache, and you may even have an upset stomach.
-Visiting a chiropractor when your stress levels are elevated can help bring balance back into your body as well as to your central nervous system – the spinal cord and nerves that are housed within the spinal column – by removing any sources of irritation on those nerves.
+Visiting a chiropractor when your stress levels are high can help bring balance back into your body as well as to your central nervous system.
+A chiropractor can assist in removing any sources of irritation on your nerves.

 5. You look in the mirror, and your head, shoulders, and hips look crooked